 In this case, the Department alleges that Respondent committed an IPV of his FAP benefits because he failed to notify the Department that he no longer resided in Michigan, but continued to receive and use Michigan-issued FAP benefits while out of state.
 To be eligible for FAP benefits issued by the Department, an individual must be a Michigan resident.
-BEM 220 (February 2014), p.
+BEM 220 (January 2016), p.
 1. For FAP purposes, a person is considered a resident while living in Michigan for purpose other than a vacation, even if he has no intent to remain in the State permanently or indefinitely.
 BEM 220, p.
-1. A client who resides outside the State of Michigan.
-BEM 212 (February 2014), p.
+1. A client who resides outside the State of Michigan for more than 30 days is not eligible for FAP benefits issued by the State of Michigan.
+BEM 212 (October 2015) p.
 3.

-Additionally, the Department provided Petitioner's usage history which demonstrated that Respondent began to consistently use his Michigan-issued FAP benefits outside the State of Michigan from to establish that Respondent may have been overissued benefits, to establish an IPV the Department must present clear and convincing evidence that Respondent intentionally withheld or misrepresented information for the purpose of maintaining benefits.
+Additionally the Department provided Petitioner's usage history which demonstrated that Respondent used his Michigan issued FAP benefits exclusively in and beginning and continuing until .
+While this evidence may be sufficient to establish that Respondent may have been overissued benefits, to establish an IPV the Department must present clear and convincing evidence that Respondent intentionally withheld or misrepresented information for the purpose of maintaining benefits.